simp/simp-doc/docs/user_guide/HOWTO/Central_Log_Collection/Logstash.rst

    The ``rubygem-toml`` package must be present on your puppet compile servers for the Grafana puppet module to function properly.

-   On your puppet master, you can install the toml gem by i executing ``puppetserver gem install toml``.
+   On your puppet master, you can install the toml gem by executing ``puppetserver gem install toml``.

    If you do not install this via Kickstart, you will need two runs of Puppet